nowzoo/ngx-firebase-auth/README.md

 Angular components for email-first sign in and out-of-band (oob) actions (reset password, etc).

+## Why?
+The [current "drop-in" Firebase auth library](https://github.com/firebase/firebaseui-web) did not meet the needs of several Angular projects.
+Your results may vary.
+Features:

+- Explicit sign in success output, passing an instance of `auth.UserCredential`.
+- Sign out link.
+- An Oob Component designed to live on a separate route.

 ## Notes
 - This is a work in progress.
 - The component styling is based on Bootstrap.
--  Supports sign in by password, Google, Facebook, Twitter and GitHub.
-Does not currently support sign in via email link or phone.
+- Does not currently support email link and phone sign-in.
+Supports sign in by password + Google, Facebook, Twitter and GitHub.
 - Depends upon [angularfire2](https://github.com/angular/angularfire2)

 ## Install